Ramblings on the freeness of affine hypersurfaces: Affine vs. projective syzygies and their degrees

-Note that the homogeneous polynomial $f$ obtained in this way is not divisible by $z$ or, in other words, the line at infinity $L_z:z=0$ is not an irreducible component for $C$.
-In the sequel we consider only pair of curves $(X,C)$ obtained by this natural construction.
+Note that the homogeneous polynomial $f$ obtained in this way is not divisible by $x_0$ or, in other words, the hyperplane at infinity $H_0:x_0=0$ is not an irreducible component for $D$.
+In the sequel we consider only pair of hypersurfaces $(X,D)$ obtained by this natural construction.

 Now we relate the $S$-module $AR(f)$ to the $R$-module $AR(g)$.
 Note that any $R$-module can be regarded as an $S$-module using the ring morphism